 Sometimes, when we group rows in Excel, the plus sign that appears as an outline can be confusing to use.
 We can change this by moving it on top for a better demonstration.
 In this article, we will see two simple methods for Excel group rows using plus sign on top.
 For your better understanding, we will use a sample dataset.

-2 Simple Ways to Group Rows with Plus Sign on Top in Excel
+How to Group Rows with Plus Sign on Top in Excel: 2 Simple Ways

 We will see the use of Outline setting and Pivot table to move group rows plus sign on top.